SMooGPT: Stylized Motion Generation using Large Language Models: Related Work

-More relevant to our scenario, Mojito~\cite{shan2025mojito} presents an interactive motion capture and behavioral analysis system with the assistance of LLMs.
-MotionGPT~\cite{jiang2023motiongpt,zhangmotiongpt} treats human motion as a foreign language and leverages the language understanding and transfer abilities of pre-trained language models to support various tasks, like motion in-betweening, text-to-motion generation, and motion-to-text captioning.
+More relevant to our scenario, MotionGPT~\cite{jiang2023motiongpt,zhangmotiongpt,zhu2025motiongpt3} treats human motion as a foreign language and leverages the language understanding and transfer abilities of pre-trained language models to support various tasks, like motion in-betweening, text-to-motion generation, and motion-to-text captioning.
 It also establishes the popular methodology of motion tokenization and LLM-based interaction.
 Based on this methodology, MotionChain~\cite{jiang2024motionchain} supports multi-turn interactions by sampling single-turn data into multi-turn training examples, while Chen \etal~\shortcite{chen2024body_of_language} includes more modalities (\eg emotion, audio, and hands) in the interaction with human motion in LLMs.
 Although our technical implementation is similar to MotionGPT~\cite{jiang2023motiongpt}, an obvious distinction is that we introduce the body-part textual domain and take it as a common intermediate representation to achieve fine-grained content and style control in the stylized motion generation task.
-Besides, none of the above models can naturally handle this task, and our \name complements existing work.
+Besides, none of the above models can naturally handle this task, and \name complements existing work.